 Those considering using graviola should first talk with their doctor if they:

 - have high blood pressure or take blood pressure medications

 - have diabetes

 - are breastfeeding

-Although graviola has been shown to be effective against some conditions in animal studies, there are few human studies on graviola.
+Although graviola could be effective against some health conditions in animal studies, there are few human studies on the herb.

-Users have offered anecdotal evidence, but more scientific study on humans is needed before researchers can say that graviola is effective in treating any condition.
+Users have offered anecdotal evidence, but more scientific study on humans is necessary before researchers can say that graviola is effective in treating certain conditions.

-If someone is interested in adding graviola to their routine, they should talk to their doctor.
-They can advise them on ther individual risks and potential benefits, as well as answer any questions they may have.
+If someone is interested in adding graviola to their routine, they can consult their doctor.
+They can advise them on the risks and potential benefits of the herb and answer any questions they may have.